1. Introduction

 Current Implementation

-feature is facilitated by FindCommand and FindCommandParser.
+The find feature is facilitated by FindCommand and FindCommandParser.

 This feature lists a subset of all the files in the application based on the keyword(s)